 Three numbers to remember:

-Because the reward is a caller-supplied cap and liquidate is permissionless, the keeper system competes with itself: whoever lands the transaction first collects.
 You don’t pay the liquidator out of pocket — it comes out of your remaining equity.